firepick1/fpd-vision/XP008-Homing-Error/README.md

-Calibration is also quite robust because the system homing error of a horizontal line on the X-axis bends the line up or down on the Y-axis and can therefore be easily measured with a camera mounted on the effector.
+Calibration is also quite robust because the system homing error of a horizontal line on the X-axis bends the line up or down along the Y-axis and this displacement can be easily measured with a camera mounted on the effector.